oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 JADN type definitions have a graphical representation similar to ERDs used in database design.
 This document does not address the design of information models, but processes similar to those used for databases and software may be used to design information models.
-Common graphical representations suggests use of common design processes.

 The differences between database and information ERDs are:

-1. An information model is contained entirely within the entities shown on an information ERD.
-Connectors are derived from content of the entities and are shown only to aid understanding the model.
-Connectors are normally directed arrows from containing to contained types and may include multiplicity information.
-Link connectors are undirected and represent the same relationships as in database ERDs.
+1. An information model is defined entirely by the entities (nodes) shown on an information ERD.
+Edges are derived from the node content and are shown to visually illustrate the information model.
+Static relationships are directed arrows from containing to contained types and may include multiplicity information.

-2. Attribute IDs and Names are both shown in an information ERD.
+Dynamic relationships (links) are directed from foreign key to primary key, the reverse direction from container relationships.
+Links may be illustrated as undirected edges, or as directed edges visually distingishable from static edges.

+2. In an information ERD attributes have both an ID and a name, each of which must be unique within the node.

 3. All entities in a relational database ERD are tables, while entities in an information ERD are type definitions.
 A type definition contains both the name of the type being defined and its base type, for example "Person : Record" or "EmailAddr : String".

-A relational database ERD represents an undirected graph because while there is an asymmetry between the primary key (PK) of an entity and foreign keys (FK) that refer to it, a DBMS supports joins in either direction.
-An information ERD represents a directed acyclic graph (DAG).

-The primary relationship in an an information ERD is between an attribute of a structured type and the type of that attribute.
-The relationship is directed because one type *uses* another, and instances of the first type *contain* instances of the second.
-The type graph must be acyclic to ensure that instances are not nested to indefinite depth.
-Attributes having same type may be compared for equality and used to link instances containing those attributes, but an information ERD primarily represents static container relationships.
-Links are used as an exception to break relationship cycles and normalize references rather than routinely for all relationships.

 As an example, Figure 5-1 is a database ERD from a diagramming tool's template collection.